jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Levers of Power**: The most powerful tools; the ones that control society.
 In Civilization games, these are the buttons, toggles, and sliders players control.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.
 The more levers a person controls, the more self-sufficient they are, which gives them the freedom to become a player god.

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work jobs that solve specific problems with a proven skillset.
-Frontline workers physically hold the levers of power.
-Still, they don't always control them—they will, once the era of mass-collaboration starts.
+Frontline workers physically hold the levers of power but don't always control them.
+They will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of past hierarchies.
-As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool, losing its importance.
+As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool losing its importance.
 People in the regime give themselves titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The Game of Civilization**: The invention of new technology and cultures to overcome frontline problems.
 Civilization develops in ages.
 As we evolve, we create new levers of power.
 When society adopts a modern philosophy, it topples the hierarchies of the prior era.